ibm-cloud-docs/power-iaas/firewall-ports.md

 # Default firewall ports
 {: #firewall}

-Th {{site.data.keyword.powerSysShort}} network security architecture relies on a set of fixed firewall ports open on the *Juniper vSRX* firewalls:
+The {{site.data.keyword.powerSysShort}} network security architecture relies on a set of fixed firewall ports open on the *Juniper vSRX* firewalls:
 {: shortdesc}

 * 22 (SSH)